jpgmv1998/reproducible_paper_template/README.md

 ## Folders structure

 This section explains how code and data are organized, the structure of folders, and suggestions of patterns for file names.
 In practice, the files inside the folders are templates, thus they have the prefix `_template_` in their names, and are described in the [File templates](#file-templates) section.
 As noted before this template is very biased towards the author's preferences, needs, and limitations.
-For other references see the [Reproducibility section](https://github.com/jpgmv1998/reproducible_paper_template/blob/master/randomReferences.md#reproducibility) in `randomReferences.md`.

 ### `code`